autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 ### Protocol primitives

-Essential primitives of AFD are accusations, proof of innocence, fault promotion, slashing and severity, and jailing.
+Essential primitives of AFD are: accusation, innocence, and fault proofs; slashing and severity; jailing.

 #### Accusations